 Limiting documentation to free ports alone is no longer enough.
 The art market requires constant mobility, between fairs such as Art-Genève, private salons, international exhibition galleries and private spaces.

-In this context, fine art photography, associated with art transporters, became a professional standard.
+In this context, the photography of works of art, in combination with art transporters, became a professional standard.
 It secures operations, structures exchanges and sustainably enhances the value of each work.